 It’s easy to be unsure of the differences between a purchase order and an invoice, especially if you’re a new business owner.
 Purchase orders from the buyer’s procurement department and invoices from the vendor’s billing department have similarities and differences.

-But it’s important to know the differences between these two documents in your procurement process to avoid wasted organizational spend.
+It’s important to know the differences between these two documents in your procurement and AP recording and payments processes and how they’re matched to avoid wasted organizational spend.

 Purchase Order vs. Invoice

 In purchase order vs. invoice, the difference between a purchase order and an invoice is that a purchase order is issued by the buyer and is to be fulfilled by the vendor, whereas an invoice is issued by the vendor after fulfilling a purchase order and must be paid by the buyer.

 A purchase order is sent by the buyer to the vendor in order to track and manage the purchasing process, whereas an invoice is sent by the vendor to the buyer as an official request for the goods or services that the vendor has provided.